John Grant (British politician): After Parliament

 After losing his seat, Grant became the head of communications for the EETPU.
 He contested the safe Conservative seat of Carshalton and Wallington for the SDP in 1987, where he finished second.
 During the merger negotiations between the SDP and the Liberal Party, Grant served on the SDP's negotiating team, but resigned in frustration with the Liberals whom he regarded as "not ready to move from the politics of protest towards power".

 Return to Labour

-After the merger, Grant eventually returned to the Labour fold with the rise of Tony Blair and New Labour.
+Following the merger, Grant eventually returned to the Labour fold with the rise of Tony Blair and New Labour.
 He was a significant influence on Blair's pledge to increase funding for cancer research at the Brighton Labour Party Conference in 2000.
 Grant had become a vigorous campaigner for cancer research after being diagnosed with prostate cancer.
 Just over a week after Blair's announcement, Grant died of the disease in 2000 at the age of 67.